symfony/symfony-docs/book/installation.rst

     Note that using the ACL is recommended when you have access to them on your server because changing the umask is not thread-safe.

+    **4. Use the same user for CLI and HTTP**

+    It is a common practice to use the same unix user for CLI and HTTP.
+It avoids typing commands when setting up new projects.
+This is done by editing your Apache configuration file ``httpd.conf`` and update the user and group values from ``www-data`` to your CLI user.
+Obviously, this is only recommended in dev environnement.

 When everything is fine, click on "Go to the Welcome page" to request your first "real" Symfony2 webpage: